-A Context refers to a state of the application, and it presents specific actions user can take to accomplish a usecase on the system.
+A Context refers to the state of an application, and it presents specific actions a user can take to accomplish a use case on the system.

 In the simplest form, you can consider each page of your web application to be a Context.
-Examples could include: Home Page, Login Page, Search Page, Search Results Page, Payment Info Page etc.
+Examples include Home Page, Login Page, Search Page, Search Results Page, Payment Info Page, etc.

 - Opening up of a calendar control when you click in date field

-Notice that clicking or hovering on the fields in green border results in new elements presented on the screen, necessitating new View.
+Notice that clicking or hovering on the fields in the green border results in new elements presented on the screen, necessitating a new View.

 Note: New view will be required ONLY if your action logic needs to perform any interaction with the elements that the view will bring.

-Note: Changes in display information or data does not require new view.
-For example, when you are looking at Flight Search Results page, you may see different data every time.
-This does not require capturing new view.
+Note: You do not need to capture multiple Views just to with data difference on pages.
+For example, when you are looking at the Flight Search Results page, you may see different data every time.
+This does not require capturing a new view.